List of awards and honours received by Rambhadracharya

 This is a comprehensive list of awards and nominations won by Jagadguru Rambhadracharya.
 Rambhadracharya is a Hindu religious leader, Sanskrit scholar, writer and commentator and Katha artist based in Chitrakoot, India.

 Rambhadracharya is the head of Tulsi Peeth, and the lifelong chancellor of the Jagadguru Rambhadracharya Handicapped University.
 Rambhadracharya has been blind since the age of two months, but has never used Braille or any other aid to learn or compose.
 He can speak 22 languages.
 He has authored more than 90 books and 50 papers.
 He is regarded as one of the greatest authorities on Tulsidas in India, and is the editor of a critical edition of the Ramcharitmanas.
 He is a Katha artist for the Ramayana and the Bhagavata.
 His Katha programmes are held regularly in different cities in India and other countries, and are telecast on television channels like Sanskar TV and Sanatan TV.

-Rambhadracharya has been honoured by several personalities and politicians, including A. P. J. Abdul Kalam, Somnath Chatterjee, Shilendra Kumar Singh, M. Channa Reddy, P. N. Bhagwati, Ramesh Chandra Lahoti, Morari Bapu, Joseph Kurien and Indira Gandhi.
+Rambhadracharya has been honoured by several personalities and politicians, including A. P. J. Abdul Kalam Pranab Mukherjee, Draupadi Murmu, Indira Gandhi, Somnath Chatterjee, P. N. Bhagwati, Ramesh Chandra Lahoti, Marri Chenna Reddy, Shilendra Kumar Singh, Kurian Joseph, M. K. Kaw and Morari Bapu.

 In 2015, Rambhadracharya was awarded Padma Vibhushan, India's second highest civilian honour.
 He won the Sahitya Akademi Award for Sanskrit, the Shreevani Alankaran, the Banabhatta award and the Vachaspati award for his epic Śrībhārgavarāghavīyam.
 He has received eight gold medals in Shastri and Acharya examinations.

-Awards and honors bestowed on Rambhadracharya are listed below.
+Awards and honours bestowed on Rambhadracharya are listed below.